 Saint Marys Hospital opened in 1889 with 27 beds.
-By 1906, two additions increased the bed capacity of the hospital considerably and the Sisters could no longer keep up with the growing practice of the Doctors Mayo.
+By 1906, two additions considerably increased the hospital's bed capacity, and the sisters could no longer keep up with the growing practice of the Doctors Mayo.
 Sister Joseph Dempsey decided to open a training school for nurses to give the hospital a constant supply of nurses.

-Saint Marys Hospital Training School for Nurses opened as a two-year program with two students on November 19, 1906, under the leadership of Anna Jamme.
-The school's motto was, "Enter in to learn — go forth to serve."
+Saint Marys Hospital Training School for Nurses opened as a two-year program with two students on Nov.
+19, 1906, under the leadership of Anna Jamme.
+The school's motto was "Enter in to learn — go forth to serve."

-In 1914, the school was lengthened to three years with Mary Ledwidge as superintendent of nurses.
-This made the school eligible for accreditation by the State of Minnesota.
+In 1914, the school's program was lengthened to three years with Mary Ledwidge as superintendent of nurses.
+This made the school eligible for accreditation by the state of Minnesota.
 The initial approval was given on April 7, 1916.

-Students affiliated either at the Illinois Training School for Nurses; Cook County Hospital in Chicago; or with the City and County Training School in St. Paul, Minn., for obstetrics, pediatrics and contagious diseases.
-This practice continued until 1922 when a new surgical wing was added to the hospital and made adequate space for the affiliated areas.
+For obstetrics, pediatrics and contagious diseases, students affiliated at either the Illinois Training School for Nurses, Cook County Hospital in Chicago, or the City and County Training School in St. Paul, Minnesota.
+This practice continued until 1922, when a new surgical wing was added to the hospital and made adequate space for the affiliated areas.

-In that same year, the directors of Saint Marys School of Nursing and Methodist Kahler School of Nursing, and Rochester State Junior College announced that the diploma programs would cease to exist and an Associate Degree in nursing would be established at the college.
+In that same year, the directors of Saint Marys School of Nursing and Methodist-Kahler School of Nursing, as well as Rochester State Junior College, announced that the diploma programs would cease to exist and that an associate degree program in nursing would be established at the college.

 Saint Marys School of Nursing graduated its last class in June 1970.
 Throughout its existence, the school educated 3,865 graduates.

 A video history of the school is available through the association president for $12.
-To order a copy, see the Resources and Services section.
+To order a copy, see Resources and Services.